-You might consider allergen immunotherapy if you have severe allergy symptoms that interfere with your daily life even after you’ve made changes to your immediate environment.
+You might consider allergy shots if you have severe allergy symptoms that interfere with your daily life, even after you’ve made changes to your immediate environment.

 - allergic asthma

 - eye allergies, or allergic conjunctivitis

 - allergies to insects, particularly bees and other stinging insects

 Allergy shots tend to work best for people who are sensitive to insect venoms and inhaled allergens.